rustopian/supremacy/rules.md

 #### Objective

 - **For the Corporatio Supremo (CS):**
-  - Unlock all 6 Quantum Advancements on their Quantum Advancement board to achieve a **Domination Victory**.
+  - Unlock all 6 Quantum Advancements on their Quantum Advancement Board to achieve a **Domination Victory**.

 - **For Other Players:**
   - **If your qubit type is viable:**
-    - Continue advancing your quantum technology to accumulate 10 Qubit Cubes and obtain your own Quantum Advancement board.
+    - Continue advancing your quantum technology by filling all 6 Qubit slots on your Quantum Computer Board, flipping it to obtain your own Quantum Advancement Board.
   - **If you have high Cooperation (**Coop ≥ +3**):**
-    - Achieve **Victory for Humanity** by reaching 10 Qubit Cubes.
+    - Achieve **Victory for Humanity** by flipping your Quantum Computer Board.
 All corporations with positive Cooperation (**Coop ≥ +1**) win.
   - **If you have neutral or negative Cooperation:**
     - Compete to unlock all 6 Quantum Advancements and achieve a **Domination Victory**.
   - **If your qubit type is excluded:**